 Tradition-directed characters such as Richard Hooker resisted the tendency to subordinate the ecclesiastical polity of the republica Anglorum to activities formerly banished to the private realm of the household.
-But his opponents in the pushed for the Puritan revolutionary movement transformation of the old order.
-Hooker's vision of the commonwealth retained elements of a Christian cosmology that provided the main traditionalist alternative republicanism.
-The of classical Puritan commonwealth turned the tradition-directed world of the republica Anglorum upside down.
+But his opponents in the Puritan movement pushed for the revolutionary transformation of the old order.
+Hooker's vision of the commonwealth retained elements of a Christian cosmology that provided the main traditionalist alternative to the renaissance of classical republicanism.
+The Puritan commonwealth turned the tradition-directed world of the republica Anglorum upside down.
 Even after the restoration of the monarch in 1660, the public realm was occupied by private interests which were "essentially much less permanent and much more vulnerable to the mortality of their owners than the common world" of Hooker's ecclesiastical polity.
-[10] autochthonous ecclesiastical traditions, Steeped in Anglican commonwealth grew out of the past and was intended to last for future generations.[11]
-Its revolutionary overthrow created the conditions in which a radically new social character took hold, particularly among a merchant class influenced by Puritanism.
+[10] Steeped in autochthonous ecclesiastical traditions, the Anglican commonwealth grew out of the past and was intended to last for future generations.
+[11] Its revolutionary overthrow created the conditions in which a radically new social character took hold, particularly among a merchant class influenced by Puritanism.

 By the late eighteenth century, the widespread diffusion of the Puritan, "inner-directed" character type facilitated the progressive embourgeoisement of English elites.
 The Puritans were the vanguard of a bourgeois revolution that transformed the nature of both the English people and the regime governing them.
-The change from tradition-direction to innerdirection was the greatest social and characterological shift in the history of the Anglo-Saxon peoples.
+The change from tradition-direction to inner-direction was the greatest social and characterological shift in the history of the Anglo-Saxon peoples.
 Its impact was far greater than the biocultural innovations associated with the routinization of charismatic authority.
-Neither in the early Anglo-Saxon era when magical forces and mysterious deities reigned over the visible world nor in the tradition-directed societies of medieval Christendom had there been any need to develop a pronounced individuality of character; behavior was by "prescriptions...objectified ritual etiquette."
+Neither in the early Anglo-Saxon era when magical forces and mysterious deities reigned over the visible world nor in the tradition-directed societies of medieval Christendom had there been any need to develop a pronounced individuality of character; behavior was governed by "prescriptions...objectified in ritual and etiquette."
 The inner-directed character was a necessary adaptation to the rise of modernity with its increased personal mobility, accelerating technological shifts and, above all, endless expansion, both geographically and in the production of goods and people.
-Such a society presented individuals with many novel situations that required individual initiatives which could not be encompassed in advance by traditional codes of behavior.[12]
+Such a society presented individuals with many novel situations that required individual initiatives which could not be encompassed in advance by traditional codes of behavior.
+[12]